brugr9/UEPluginVolumeCreator/README.md

 ##### 4.4.4.1.
 ROI Actor

-Plugin "Volume Creator" provides with a Region Of Interest ROI Actor (Blueprint Class: `BP_ROI`), with which a volume rendering actor geometry can be cropped in real-time.
+Plugin "Volume Creator" provides with a "Region Of Interest Actor" or ROI Actor (Blueprint Class: `BP_ROI`), with which a volume rendering actor geometry can be cropped in real-time.
 An ROI Actor instance can be assigned as to a DVR Actor instance by specifying it there as a parameter.
 In the Unreal Editor Outline Hierarchy a ROI Actor is ideally subordinated directly to the corresponding DVR Actor for adaptive scaling.

 ![Blueprint Actor BP_ROI in Viewport](Docs/BP_ROI.png "DetailsBlueprint Actor BP_ROI in Viewport")<br>*Fig. 4.4.4.1.1.: Blueprint Actor BP_ROI &ndash; Viewport*